Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Related Work

-\textbf{Attention studies of neural models of code.} \cite{paltenghiThinkingDeveloperComparing2021} have compared the attention weights of neural models of code and developers' visual attention when performing a code summarization task, and found a strong positive correlation on the \textit{copy attention} mechanism for an instance of a pointer network~\citep{vinyalsPointerNetworks2015}. \cite{wanWhatTheyCapture2022} and \cite{zhangWhatDoesTransformer2022} have then shown how the attention weights of pre-trained models on source code capture important properties of the abstract syntax tree of the program.
-However, none of them considered the use of the attention signal for a code related task, such as code exploration.
-Moreover, they are limited to relatively small self-attention transformer models, whereas we study the attention of CodeGen~\cite{nijkampConversationalParadigmProgram2022a}, a large generative model using masked self-attention.
+\textbf{Attention studies of neural models of code.} Paltenghi and Pradel~\cite{paltenghiThinkingDeveloperComparing2021} have compared the attention weights of neural models of code and developers' visual attention when performing a code summarization task, and found a strong positive correlation on the \textit{copy attention} mechanism for an instance of a pointer network~\cite{vinyalsPointerNetworks2015}.
+Further works \cite{wanWhatTheyCapture2022, zhangWhatDoesTransformer2022} have then shown how the attention weights of pre-trained models on source code capture important properties of the abstract syntax tree of the program.
+However, none of them considered the use of the attention signal for a code-related task, such as code exploration.
+Moreover, they are limited to relatively small self-attention transformer models, whereas we study the attention of CodeGen~\cite{nijkampConversationalParadigmProgram2022a}, InCoder~\cite{friedInCoderGenerativeModel2022} and GPT-J~\cite{gpt-j}, large generative models with masked self-attention.